 Popular Career Options

 This degree qualifies graduates for entry-level positions in video editing or production.
-Most graduates work at production studios, privately owned businesses or in government facilities.
+Most graduates work at production studios, privately owned businesses, or government facilities.
 Some job titles graduates may eventually hold include:

 - Motion graphics developer